soumyadeepdutta7/soumyadeepdutta7/README.md

+# Hi there! 👋 I'm Soumyadeep Dutta

-- 👋 Hello, I’m @soumyadeepdutta7, a passionate frontend developer with a love for creating web applications that deliver a great user experience.
+I'm a passionate fullstack developer dedicated to crafting web applications that offer exceptional user experiences.

-- 🔭 I’m currently working on [Frontend Projects]...
-- 🌱 I’m currently learning [MERN-Stack]...
-- 💬 Ask me about [Web Development]...
-- 📫 How to reach me: [soumyadeepdutta.sd@gmail.com] or [https://www.linkedin.com/in/soumyadeep-dutta-b142581a1/]...
+🔭 **Currently working on:** Enhancing my portfolio with exciting frontend projects.

+🌱 **Currently learning:** Exploring the MERN stack to broaden my full-stack development skills.

+💬 **Ask me about:** Anything related to web development or frontend technologies!

+📫 **How to reach me:** Feel free to shoot me an email at soumyadeepdutta.sd@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/soumyadeep-dutta-b142581a1/).

-- ⚡ Fun fact: [Did you know that the term "Responsive Web Design" was coined by Ethan Marcotte in his groundbreaking article published in May 2010?
-Responsive web design revolutionized the way we approach building websites by ensuring that web pages adapt gracefully to various screen sizes and devices.]...
+⚡ **Fun fact:** Did you know that the term "Responsive Web Design" was coined by Ethan Marcotte in his groundbreaking article published in May 2010?
+Responsive web design revolutionized the way we approach building websites by ensuring that web pages adapt gracefully to various screen sizes and devices.

 ## 🚀 Skills